Readify/madskillz/Managed Services.md

 # Managed Services Roles

-The managed services career path is the same as [Development](./Development.md) path.
+The managed services career path starts after the [Development](./Development.md) path.

-However, there are a couple of additional roles currently in place.
+These are leadership roles within the Managed Services team, as an alternative to the [Consulting path](./Consulting.md) or the [Engineering path](./Engineering.md).

 ## Technical Lead
 > I am a well-rounded developer, problem solver and mentor for people.
 I represent the unconventional value Readify brings to the market.